-2.08 If aerial electric power facilities are in a location that may present a hazard to, or interfere with, hoisting equipment, tag lines, etc, arrangements should be made or have the power company relocate, de-energize, or insulate their facilities.
+2.08 If aerial electric power facilities are in a location that may present a hazard to or interfere with hoisting equipment, tag lines, etc, arrangements should be made to have the power company relocate, de-energize, or insulate their facilities.

-2.09 Foundations should be carefully checked to ensure that they are located correctly, are of the right size, and include all specified reinforcing steel and anchor bolts.
-Details of layout are covered in Section AG25.350.
+2.09 Foundations should be checked carefully during construction to ensure that they are located correctly, are of the right size, and include all specified reinforcing steel and anchor bolts.
+Incorrect spacing or differences in height of the foundation piers can make it virtually impossible to erect the tower.
+Details of layout are covered in Section 760-927-201.

 2.10 It may be desirable to install a talking circuit on the tower to facilitate adjustment of antennas or reflectors during system lineup.
-Information on this subject is contained in Section AG25.230.
-A physical circuit can be avoided by use of a walkie-talkie radio, if this equipment is available.
-This equipment may also be of value during tower erection.
+Information on this subject is contained in Section 760-925-230.
+A walkie-talkie radio can be used in lieu of a physical circuit.
+This equipment also may be of value during tower erection.

-2.11 If safety climbing equipment is to be installed, the materials should be on hand.
+2.11 Tower climbing safety equipment, B safety sleeve and B and C safety rail (see Section 081-725-105), should be installed on all new towers.
 This is not furnished with the tower and must be ordered separately.

-2.12 If the base shoes are leveled, and the tower is fabricated properly and erected in accordance with good practice, the tower will not vary from vertical to any appreciable degree.
+2.12 If the base shoes are leveled accurately, the tower sections fabricated correctly, and the tower erected properly, the tower will not vary from vertical to any appreciable degree.
 In any case, the tower should not deviate from vertical by more than its total height in feet divided by 720.
-Methods for observing vertical alignment are outlined in Section AG25.300.
+Methods for observing vertical alignment are outlined in Section 760-925-300.